Find Affordable College Courses

 Top 10 Best Engineering Schools

 Our analysis found Brigham Young University - Provo to be the best value school for engineering students who want to pursue a degree in the Rocky Mountains Region .
-BYU is a very large private not-for-profit school located in the midsize city of Provo.
+BYU is a fairly large private not-for-profit school located in the city of Provo.

-Out-of-state tuition fees for undergraduate students at BYU are $6,120 per year.
+The average tuition and fees for an out-of-state undergraduate student at BYU are $6,120 a year.
 After completing their degree, engineering graduates from BYU carry an average student debtload of $12,730.

 As a testament to the quality of education it offers, BYU also is in the top 15% of our Best Engineering Schools in the Rocky Mountains Region ranking.